RetroDECK/ES-DE/INSTALL-DEV.md

 cmake -DCMAKE_INSTALL_PREFIX=/opt .
 ```

-It's important to know that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES-DE used to locate the required program resources.
+It's important to understand that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES-DE used to locate the required program resources.
 So it's necessary that the install prefix corresponds to the location where the application will actually be installed.

 On Linux, if you're not building a package and instead intend to install using `make install` it's recommended to set the installation prefix to /usr/local instead of /usr.